QuickBooks Payroll · Setup

 Wrong tax-account numbers

 The most common consequential mistake.
 Setup errors with state tax-account numbers mean quarterly filings transmit to the wrong account.
-Returns get rejected, penalties accrue, reconciliation drift starts immediately.
+Returns get rejected, penalties accrue, and reconciliation drift starts immediately.
 Cleanup typically $1,500–$4,000 — usually more than the cost of proper initial setup.

 Wrong wage-base configuration